 Contribute to Canada’s COVID-19 response.
 Participate in a data-driven community of practice involving 30+ Ontario hospitals to share best practices, identify key scientific questions, and obtain informative data and analytics

-Investigators at participating sites can lead research projects using GEMINI data
+Investigators at participating sites can lead research projects using data collected through the GEMINI study

 Receive personalized, confidential, physician-level practice reports for all general medicine staff physicians (MyPractice: General Medicine reports)